 An arc fault is where there is unintentional arcing in a circuit.
 As we’ve already mentioned the temperatures that can be generated by the arc can exceed 6000°C, this can create burning material at the point of the arc, which can then spread to the surroundings and ultimately into the dwelling.

 Where could an arc fault happen?

-The two most common areas for an arc fault to occur are firstly at cable terminations, where the termination is loose, and secondly within the cable itself where the insulation has been damaged picture.
+The two most common areas for an arc fault to occur are firstly at cable terminations, where the termination is loose, and secondly within the cable itself where the insulation has been damaged.

 Why would my cable be damaged and why would there be loose terminations?

-The root causes for cable damage are extremely varied, some of the more common causes of damage are: rodent damage, cables being crushed or trapped and poorly handled and damage to the insulation of the cable caused by nails or screws and drills.
+The root causes for cable damage are extremely varied, some of the more common causes of damage are; rodent damage, cables being crushed, trapped or poorly handled and damage to the insulation of the cable caused by nails, screws or drills.

 Loose connections, as previously stated, occur most commonly in screwed terminations, there are two main reasons for this; the first is incorrect tightening of the connection in the first place, with the best will in the world human beings are human beings and make mistakes.
 Whilst the introduction of torque screwdrivers into the electrical installation world has improved this considerably mistakes can still happen.

 The second way loose terminations can occur is because of the electro motive force generated by the flow of electricity through conductors.
 This force over time will gradually cause connections to loosen.

 But surely if everything has been installed correctly and I’ve never mishandled any equipment I won’t develop an arc fault?